 c.
 Interdisciplinary Treatment Plans (ITP).
-Presently, CMS reviewing requirements dictate that psychiatrists complete a patient-centered interdisciplinary treatment plan for the patient.
-While this is required, to some extent, by CMS in other settings (e.g., the patient centered medical home, general medical-surgical, long-term care) the specific details required by psychiatrists are more burdensome than in other treatment settings.
-For instance, some requirements of the interdisciplinary treatment plan (e.g., sub-objectives) are more onerous and duplicative than those required for patients in other settings.
-Further, most of what is required of psychiatrists within the ITP are already captured in the psychiatric progress note and some requirements are specific only to behavioral health inpatient facilities.
-Part of the confusion and redundancy in the ITP is an outgrowth of the various levels of multi-entity, institutional oversight that monitor its implementation and documentation-i.e., different entities (the Joint Commission; State health agencies) are implementing these CMS standards in different ways.
+Presently, CMS surveying requirements under the Condition of Participation: Special Provisions Applying to Psychiatric Hospitals ("B Tags") dictate that psychiatrists complete a patient-centered multidisciplinary treatment plan for the patient.
+While this is required, to some extent, by CMS in other settings (e.g., the patient centered medical home, general medical-surgical, long-term care) the specific details required by psychiatrists are more burdensome than in other treatment settings1.
+For instance, some requirements of the multidisciplinary treatment plan (e.g., long-term goals, short term goals, treatment interventions, etc.) are more onerous and duplicative than those required for patients in other settings.
+Further, most of what is required of psychiatrists within the MTP are already captured in the psychiatric progress note and other sections of the medical record.
+Part of the confusion and redundancy in the MTP is an outgrowth of the various levels of multientity, institutional oversight that monitor its implementation and documentation-i.e., different entities (the Joint Commission; State health agencies) are interpreting and implementing these CMS standards in different ways.
 Moreover, as these various entities attempt to implement these particular CMS requirements, EHR vendors struggle to link all of this information within their systems reliably, which results in a more convoluted documentation and treatment process for providers and patients.
-While the APA appreciates that this has been an attempt by CMS to make treatment more patientcentered, it is unclear as to whether this is actually the case.
-If the focus is to be on patientcentered care, it might make more sense for this requirement to be replaced with an appropriate outcome measure (see the Quality Measurement section above on how measures could be more meaningful for psychiatrists' participation in Medicare) rather than just encumbering the physician with additional process documentation.
+While the APA appreciates that this has been an attempt by CMS to make treatment more patient-centered, this approach was developed in the 1960's and is no longer clinically applicable in 2019.
+If the focus is to be on patient-centered care, it might make more sense for this requirement to be replaced with an appropriate outcome measure (see the Quality Measurement section above on how measures could be more meaningful for psychiatrists' participation in Medicare) rather than just encumbering the physician with additional process documentation.
+APA recommends that the Condition of Participation: Special Provisions Applying to Psychiatric Hospitals ("B Tags") and particularly the interpretive guidance, be reviewed and revised to eliminate redundancies and extraneous information that is no longer relevant to clinical care.